STEM - Science, Technology, Engineering and Maths

 Students’ curiosity of Science, Technology, Engineering and Maths is supported through trips to STEAM facilities and activity days which are too numerous and frequent to list.
 However, the highlights include:

 - The national Big Bang festival at Birmingham NEC.

 - The local Big Bang festival at Discovery Park, Sandwich

-Invicta Grammar School also supports the national drive for STEM throughout the year and ran fantastically exciting events for national Science Week and STEM month.
-These included:
+Invicta Grammar School also supports the national drive for STEAM throughout the year and runs fantastically exciting events for national Science Week and STEAM month.
+These have included: